shalinda-j/CodeOrbit/docs/src/languages/go.md

 ]
 ```

-In such case Zed won't spawn a new instance of Delve, as it opts to use an existing one.
-The consequence of this is that _there will be no terminal_ in Zed; you have to interact with the Delve instance directly, as it handles stdin/stdout of the debuggee.
+In such case CodeOrbit won't spawn a new instance of Delve, as it opts to use an existing one.
+The consequence of this is that _there will be no terminal_ in CodeOrbit; you have to interact with the Delve instance directly, as it handles stdin/stdout of the debuggee.

 ## Go Mod